When you think of the food served at a hospital cafeteria, you may picture highly processed and packaged foods suitable for a quick meal.

 The hospital sources its food from local, sustainable providers and even grows some of their produce on-site in their certified organic garden.
 The garden is also used as an educational tool.

 “We host classes once a month for the community to learn about how they can start their own gardens.
-It’s part of our commitment to the community,” says Christopher Walker, chief nursing officer.
+It’s part of our commitment to the community,” says Christopher Walker, chief nursing officer and chief operating officer.
 “We’re trying to inspire healthy eating; it’s not just the right thing to do, but our responsibility to those we serve.”

 Executive chef Greg Young says that having a garden on the premises allows him to provide a symphony of flavor by adding the freshest produce to dishes served at the hospital’s Mindful Café.